amanravi-squareops/road-to-devops/M6-WebApp2Tier/Setting_up_Infrastructure.md

     - [Other Method: To change your WordPress site URL with the wp-cli](#other-method-to-change-your-wordpress-site-url-with-the-wp-cli)

 ## 1. Create an AWS Account
-First you need to create an account on aws ,where you have to setting up your 2Tier web application.
+First, you need to create an account on AWS, where you have to set up your 2-tier web application..

 ## Deploy a networking stack

-Here we need to configure our network, as per our requirements .
-I am going to creating logical isolated network environment by the help of VPC .
+Here, we need to configure our network as per our requirements.
+I am going to create a logically isolated network environment with the help of VPC.
 #### VPC-There are multiple steps involved , while creating vpc-
 - Give you vpc name
 - Select IPv4 CIDR block
 - Give your CIDR block size (CIDR block size must be between /16 and /28.)
 ![image](https://github.com/amanravi-squareops/road-to-devops/assets/146931382/da64bd94-f13b-488a-9ca4-2fd2d5b42f96)

-After created VPC successfully, Next step is creating subnet , Creating multiple Subnets allows us to create logical network divisions between resources.
-Here i am going to create two subnet named as -
+After creating the VPC successfully, the next step is creating a subnet.
+Creating multiple subnets allows us to create logical network divisions between resources.
+Here, I am going to create two subnets named: -
   - PublicSubnet1CIDR with 10.10.1.0/24 CIDR
   - PublicSubnet1CIDR with 10.10.2.0/24 CIDR